surajrjagtap/JavaScript/part3notes.md

 - Fetching backend data having some time so it can be blocking code.
 - so we used asynchronous in javascript.

+02 setInterval - setInterval is used to execute a function at specified time interval. - it is used to create a loop in javascript. - it handle by web API provided by Browser.